 Genius is often born from necessity.
 So, when people emigrated from Italy to the United States in droves during the late 19th and early 20th centuries, they had to adapt dishes from their hometowns based on what was available to them once they crossed the ocean.

 In my work, I like to focus on building bridges.
 I look at various subjects, especially conflict areas, and highlight where they cross over and come together.
-Therefore, I am particularly fascinated and inspired by diasporic cooking.
+Therefore, I am particularly fascinated and inspired by diasporic cooking (yes, I am pretty sure I made this term up, but I think it really works).

 Diasporic cooking is different than fusion cuisine.
 Fusion cuisine combines elements of various culinary traditions that originate from different countries, regions, or cultures in the attempt to create something unique.